The best fish and chips near Roman Road

 As their vibrant orange, branded exterior suggests, this chippie sells a range of Pukka pies, but they are best known for their fish and chips.
 You can choose between cod, rock, plaice, haddock and skate, at very affordable prices.
 For the vegetarians, they sell cheese and onion pasties, spring rolls and mushy pea fritters.

-Wick Fisheries is open from Monday to Wednesday from 11 30am – 9 30 pm.
-From Thursday to Saturday they close a little later, at 10pm.
+Wick Fisheries is open from Monday to Saturday from 11.30am to 10pm.
 If you want to enjoy their menu from your home, you can deliver on UberEats and Deliveroo.

 If you want to venture further afield, our readers also recommend Barry’s Fish Bar on Devons Road, Fish House in Victoria Park Village and Captain’s Table in Poplar.